keitayoneda/hello_world/README.md

 # hello_world
-This is test of github.
+This is test of commiting.
 Let's commit!